Insert PDF into word.

 - Click Okay.

-How to Insert PDF into Word using Copy and Paste?
+How do you insert a PDF into Word using Copy and Paste?

 You can also use a simple copy-and-paste command to insert your PDF.
 Follow these simple steps: